 Finally, researchers wishing to share their ongoing work without publishing a paper should submit application for a Work-in-Progress presentation.
 To be considered, a short 4-page paper should be submitted, with WiP: as the prefix to the title.
 These papers will not be published in the proceedings, but the title and authors will be listed on the HASP web page as a public record of the presentation.

-Submission Deadline: (extended deadline) Aug.
-21, 2020 by end of day Anywhere on Earth (AoE)
+Submission Deadline: (new extended deadline) Sept.
+19, 2020 by end of day Anywhere on Earth (AoE)

 All submissions must be using the double-column ACM ICPS template.
 LaTeX template is preferred.
 Please use the ACM Standard template in the usual two-column format.
 The template can be found here.